 We want to ensure that you have the most up to date information about fees and funding to allow you to make an informed decision.
 Below are the most frequent questions we receive about undergraduate fees and funding.
 Please click on the questions to discover more information.

-EU students enrolling on courses in September 2016 and January 2017 will pay the same fees as before for the entire duration of their course.
+EU students enrolling on courses in September 2016, January 2017 and September 2017 will pay the same fees as before for the entire duration of their course.
 They will also be able to apply, if eligible, for the same student loans for the duration of their course.
-No decision has yet been made for students enrolling from September 2017 onwards.

 For UK and EU students, the fee for our undergraduate courses are currently set at £9,000 per year.
 Most undergraduate courses normally last for three years, so the total costs for your studies in this instance would be £27,000.
 For international students, the fee for each academic year is currently £11,500.

 The University reserves the right to increase tuition fees for full-time UK and EU students up to £9,250 per year from September 2017, subject to confirmation.
 This is due to new governmental regulation by which universities with satisfactory quality assessments under the Teaching Excellence Framework (TEF) will be able to raise their fees by 2.8% in line with inflation.